Frequently Asked Questions

 Around 95% of cases are cured after a single I131 dose.
 A small group of hyperthyroid cats, typically those with large goitres or very high thyroid hormone concentrations, will require a second treatment six months after the first.
 Finally, an even smaller percentage of cases will fail to respond to two treatments because they suffer from undiagnosed thyroid carcinoma that typically requires much higher doses of I131 (ten times higher than that required in adenomatous hyperplasia and adenoma cases).

-If you wish to refer a case to our Feline Hyperthyroid Clinic please refer as normal through our online form or if you would like further advice please forward a brief covering letter together with the full written clinical history and copy of laboratory tests at the time of and after diagnosis to fhc@andersonmoores.com.
+If you wish to refer a case to our Feline Hyperthyroid Clinic please refer as normal through our online form or if you would like further advice please forward a brief covering letter together with the full written clinical history and copy of laboratory tests at the time of and after diagnosis to [email protected].

 Our reception team will contact the clients to arrange a pre-treatment appointment for assessment of the cat’s suitability for radioactive iodine therapy.
 This is normally made within 2 weeks.
 This pre-treatment assessment will be carried out by one of our Internal Medicine Specialists who will review the case to ensure it is suitable for radioactive iodine treatment.
 If repeat bloodwork is necessary prior to treatment this can be carried out at the time of the assessment.
-The cost of this assessment is £96 inc VAT (excluding the cost of bloodwork).

 This appointment will take place 2-6 weeks prior to radioactive iodine treatment and you will be contacted with an update and the treatment date.